bshaw89/liuva/src/site/notes/For Players/People/People.md

 ## Others
-**Darryl**.
+##### **Darryl**
 Individual encountered in the demesne of the dreaming prince.
 Long, expressive, pointed ears.
 Limited language capabilities.
 Claims to be hiding from someone.